 Note: The Billed status requires the Invoicing module.

-When the proposal is billed via an invoice in the Invoicing module, ZEP automatically sets the proposal status to Billed.
+When the offer is billed via an invoice in the Invoicing module, ZEP automatically sets the offer status to Billed.
 The offer items are used as a suggestion for the invoice items but can be adjusted, shortened, or extended per invoice.

-How invoices are created from project times or directly from proposals is described in the article Feature Overview – Invoicing.
+How invoices are created from project times or directly from offers is described in the article Feature Overview – Invoicing.

 Status „Rejected" and reactivation

-If the customer rejects the proposal, it is manually set to status Rejected.
-The proposal data is retained for reports and later reactivations, a rejected proposal can later be moved back to status In process and revised.
+If the customer rejects the offer, it is manually set to status Rejected.
+The offer data is retained for reports and later reactivations, a rejected offer can later be moved back to status In process and revised.

 Actions per status